Miguel Torrén

-Miguel Ángel Torrén (born August 12, 1988) is an Argentine professional footballer who plays as a centre-back for Argentine Primera División side Argentinos Juniors.
+Miguel Ángel Torrén (born August 12, 1988) is an Argentine professional footballer who plays as a centre-back for Bolivian Primera División side Bolívar.

 Career

 Club

 Torren played for Newell's Old Boys since 2005, but he had to wait until the Apertura 2006 tournament to become a first team regular, playing in 18 of the team's 19 games.
 He went on to make 25 appearances for the club, including one game in the Copa Libertadores 2006 tournament.

 In 2008, he joined Cerro Porteño of Paraguay.
 Subsequently, in 2010, he joined defending Argentine Primera División champion Argentinos Juniors.

-On February 11, 2019 he played 200 games defending the shirt of Argentinos Juniors, being the first to achieve it in the 21st century, placing 16th in the ranking of those who had the most appearances with said shirt.
+On February 11, 2019, he played 200 games defending the shirt of Argentinos Juniors, being the first to achieve it in the 21st century, placing 16th in the ranking of those who had the most appearances with said shirt.